shivamnit123/socialpulse/README.md

 - **Followers**: Follow/Unfollow users
 - **Chat**: Real-time text and image messaging with followers
 - **Status**: Real-time seen/unseen messages and online/offline status
-- **Notifications**: Stay updated with a notification bell for new interactions
+- **Notifications**: Stay updated with a notification bell for new messages

 ## 📸 Screenshots